 7. Wrentham Outlets (1 hour)

-If you’re a shopaholic or looking to check off your holiday shopping list, consider a trip to the Wrentham Outlets.
+If you’re a shopaholic or looking to check off your holiday shopping list, consider a fun day trip in MA to the Wrentham Outlets.
 Home to more than 170 stores, this open-air shopping center is the largest in New England.

 Here, you’ll find everything from everyday clothing brands to high-end luxury retailers.
 Popular stores include Vineyard Vines, Michael Kors, American Eagle Outfitters, and the Nike Factory.

 The Wrentham Outlets are the perfect short day trip from Boston.
 Also, given that it’s on the way to Newport, Rhode Island, another destination on this list, you can visit both in one fell swoop.
 If you’re looking to find a bargain when you’re shopping, these outlets are a great bet.